 17.2 Test Equipment

 The testing machine should conform to the requirements of IS 1828 (Part 1).
 The testing machine shall also be capable of giving readings of loading accurate to within 1 percent during the test; and the shear-testing apparatus (see Fig. 10 to Fig. 12) shall be constructed so that a rod-shaped test specimen is sheared on two planes more or less simultaneously by two blades (edges) converging along the faces perpendicular to the axial direction of the test specimen.
-The discrepancy in the axial direction between the upper and lower blades shall be of the order of 0 to 0.5 mm and shall be made as small as possible.
+The discrepancy in the axial direction between the upper and lower blades shall be of the order of 0 mm to 0.5 mm and shall be made as small as possible.
 The specified distance between shear planes shall be 50 mm.

-17.3 Test Procedure

-The ambient temperature should be within the range of 27 °C ± 2 °C. For cases with a significantly different field temperature, it is recommended to perform tests at a temperature similar to the field temperature;

-Mount the test specimen in the centre of the shear apparatus, touching the upper loading device.
-No gap should be visible between the contact surfaces of the loading devices;

-The specified loading rate shall be such that the shearing stress increases at a rate of 30 N/mm2/min to 60 N/mm2/min.
-Apply loading uniformly without subjecting the test specimen to shock; and

-Continue loading until the test specimen fails.
-Record the failure load with a precision of three significant digits.
-It should be noted that loading can decrease temporarily due to the presence of two rupture faces.